Your Thursday Briefing - The New York Times - Up News Info

 • We’re listening to “The Daily.”
 Our latest episode features a police officer’s account of the Capitol riot.

-• Here’s our Mini Crossword, and a clue: Pinocchio’s problem (five letters).
+• Here’s our Mini Crossword, and a clue: Send by UPS or FedEx (four letters).
 You can find all our puzzles here.

 • Our Brussels correspondent Matina Stevis-Gridneff joined BBC Outside Source to discuss the E.U. hunt for coronavirus vaccines.